PREPARE YOUR HOME

 CONSTRUCTION SITES

-In the event of a tropical storm warning or hurricane watch, licensed contractors are obligated to secure their work sites.
-Potentially hazardous objects must be fastened down or removed.
+- In the event of a tropical storm warning or hurricane watch, licensed contractors are obligated to secure their work sites.

 TOURISTS

-Listen to announcements from your hotel, cruise line or airline.
-Be sure to follow any orders issued by local officials, such as evacuation and sheltering.
+- Be sure to follow any orders issued by local officials, such as evacuation and sheltering.

-WATER
+WATER SUPPLY

-- Fill aluminum or plastic containers with potable water once a hurricane warning is announced.
-Plan for at least one gallon per person, per day for three to seven days.
-In addition, keep other containers two-thirds full with potable water and place them in your freezer for ice after a storm.
+- Fill containers with potable water once a hurricane warning is announced.
+Plan for at least one gallon per person, per day for seven days.

 - Keeping water stored for too long could attract harmful bacteria and make the water taste stale, so wait until a hurricane warning is announced.